mxro/maxrohde-web/content/posts/2013/2013-03-20-upload_from_java_download_from_javascript/index.md

 ---
-title: "Tutorial: Upload from Java, Download from JavaScript"
+title: 'Tutorial: Upload from Java, Download from JavaScript'
-date: "2013-03-20"
+date: '2013-03-20'
 categories:
-  - "java"
+  - 'java'
-  - "javascript"
+  - 'javascript'
 tags:
-  - "tutorial"
+  - 'tutorial'
 ---

 This tutorial.describes how a simple unit of data, the text 'Hello, Java!' can be uploaded from a Java application and retrieved with a JavaScript application.

 ## Upload from Java